JvanKatwijk/dab-cmdline/README.md

 E X P E R I M E N T A L

 One of the issues still to be resolved is the handling of data.
-As an experiment a callback fnction was added that is called from within the tdc handler.
+As an experiment a callback function was added that is called from within the tdc handler.
 In example-2 a simple TCP server was added, one that just writes out packaged tdc frames.
 The package structure is : an 8 byte header followed by the frame data.